top of page

 Event Poster & Official Program

-The official program (12:00pm-1:30pm) will begin with a Call to Come Together by the Ottawa River Singers and an opening prayer from OAC Elders.
-From there, we’ll hear welcome remarks and take time to recognize the important healing work happening in our community, especially around the Inuit VAW Shelter and Family Healing Lodge initiatives.
-The program includes cultural performances, a Jingle Dress ceremony, and the honouring of Karen Green with a scholarship announcement and blanket ceremony.
-We’ll close the event with an Honour Song from the Hand Drumming Group.
+The official program (12:00pm–1:30pm) began with a Call to Come Together by the Ottawa River Singers and an opening prayer from OAC Elders.
+From there, welcome remarks were provided and took time to recognize the important healing work happening in our community, especially around the Inuit VAW Shelter and Family Healing Lodge initiatives.
+The program included cultural performances, a Jingle Dress ceremony, and the honouring of Karen Green with a scholarship announcement and blanket ceremony.
+The event closed with an Honour Song from the Hand Drumming Group.

 Program Highlights